-If you are hired during the plan year, you may enroll as of your date of hire.
-If you qualify to begin participation you must complete your enrollment no more than 31 days after your hire date.
+If you are hired during the plan year, you may enroll on the first of the month following 30 days of employment.
+If you qualify to begin participation you must complete your enrollment no more than 30 days after your hire date.
+If you enroll after the Open Enrollment period, the maximum amount you may contribute to the Plan may be prorated.

-If you experience a Qualifying Change in Life Status, you may enroll or make changes in your contributions to an existing Health Care or Dependent Day Care FSA within 31 days of the qualifying change in life status.
-If you qualify to begin or change your participation you must complete your enrollment within 31 days of your Qualifying Change in Life Status.
+If you experience a Qualifying Change in Life Status, you may enroll or make changes in your contributions to an existing Health Care or Dependent Day Care FSA within 30 days of the qualifying change in life status.
+If you qualify to begin or change your participation you must complete your enrollment within 30 days of your Qualifying Change in Life Status.
 The change in your contribution must correspond to your change in life status.
 The Plan Administrator will evaluate requests for changes in contributions on a case-by-case basis.
 Documentation of the change in life status may be required.
 If you enroll or change your contribution election to your existing FSA due to a Qualifying Change in Life Status the maximum amount you may contribute to your account will be pro-rated for the remainder of the plan year.